darkorcar/managing-humans-digest/README.md

 It's still a management failure.

 It's great that your freak has chosen to freak out.
 The alternative is that they're no saying a thing and have decided to leave the company.
 It's a good sign that he's not leaving because he clearly, loudly cares.

+## Dissecting the Mandate

+Understanding when and how to insist on strategy

+Your job as a manager is to move the team forward without hurting morale.

+Three phases:

+1. Decide
+When the team is so polarised that they start confusing the emotion with the decision and when the debate is no longer productive, **it's time to make a decision.**
+Collaborative management style to rescue because I know that the more brains and more time the team spends staring at an idea, the stronger the idea becomes.
+It means our output is of higher quality because we've taken the time to consider what the hell we're doing.
+2. Deliver
+The goal is to explain to the team that a **decision has been made**.
+Further debate is not necessary.
+The team has got to leave the room knowing the decision has been made.
+3. Deliver (again)
+Better name might be **damage control**.
+Delivering (again) is taking the time to individually express your reasoning to the concerned parties - both the winners and the losers.